drlabratory/drlabratory.com/content/authors/jeramia/_index.md

 # - Visitors
 ---

-Jeramia Ory is an Associate Professor of Biochemistry at the University of Health Sciences and Pharmacy in St. Louis.
-He teaches Molecular Biology and Genetics in the PharmD program and Genetics in the School of Arts and Sciences.
-His research interests include the role of metal ions in fungal pathogenesis, fungal response to high levels of metal in the soil, and bioinformatic characterization of mitochondrial heteroplasmy.
+Jeramia Ory is a DEI Education Specialist in the Office of Diversity, Equity, and Inclusion at the Washington University School of Medicine in St. Louis.
+As a [Certified Diversity Facilitrainer](https://www.nccjstl.org/facilitrainer-certification-program), he develops and facilitates multiple identity experiences for academic and non-profit organizations.
+In addition, as a former science faculty member, he brings a unique academic teaching and research lens to his practice of equity and inclusion facilitation.
+He is committed to teaching, learning, and dismantling all forms of systemic oppression in our society.

-In addition to his teaching and research duties, Dr. Ory is also the Undergraduate Health Professions Advisor, where he advises students interested in various health care fields.
-As a [Certified Diversity Facilitrainer](https://www.nccjstl.org/facilitrainer-certification-program) he helps develop and co-facilitate experiences for the Social Awareness and Cultural Sensitivity PharmD co-curriculum.
-He is committed to teaching, learning and dismantling all forms of systemic oppresion in our society.
+Before transitioning to work in social justice and inequality, he taught at the undergraduate and professional levels for over fifteen years.
+His classes include Biochemistry, Genetics, Molecular Biology, and Introduction to Data Science.
+His scientific research interests include the role of metal ions in fungal pathogenesis, fungal response to high metal levels in the soil, and bioinformatic characterization of mitochondrial heteroplasmy.